learn-co-students/orm-mapping-to-table-lab-cb-gh-000/README.md

 <a href='https://learn.co/lessons/orm-mapping-to-table-lab' data-visibility='hidden'>View this lesson on Learn.co</a>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-mapping-to-table-lab'>Mapping Classes to Tables Lab</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/orm-mapping-to-table-lab'>Mapping Classes to Tables Lab</a> on Learn.co and start learning to code for free.</p>